Chicago Medication Errors Lawyer

 Nursing home patients should not have to suffer the consequences of the medical negligence of any medical professional.

-The medical malpractice lawyers at Rosenfeld Injury Lawyers, LLC provide a free consultation to help families whose loved ones have suffered a severe injury or death due to a medication error in a hospital, outpatient clinic, or long-term care facility.
+The personal injury attorneys at Rosenfeld Injury Lawyers, LLC provide a free consultation to help families whose loved ones have suffered a severe injury or death due to medication errors in nursing homes, hospitals, outpatient clinics, or long-term care facilities.

-Contact Chicago nursing home abuse lawyers toll-free today at (888) 424-5757 or fill out this online contact form for a free case evaluation.
-All confidential or sensitive information you share with our medical malpractice attorneys remains private through an attorney-client relationship.
+We can assist you in filing a medical malpractice claim to recover financial compensation for damages.
+Contact our Chicago nursing home abuse lawyers toll-free at (888) 424-5757 or fill out the online contact form for a free case review.

 - Body mass index

 Annually, there are 7,000 to 9,000 Americans who die from medical errors.
 When a healthcare professional such as a doctor, makes medication errors, the following can be contributing factors:

 - Misdiagnosis of the patient's condition

 - Incorrect reading of a patient's test results

 - Failure to assess the patient's medical history

 - Failure to consider possible drug-to-drug interactions and resistance to sublingual medications